madjeek-web/Popup-Blocker-Pro/README.md

 HOW TO USE THE EXTENSION
 Click on the 🔒 icon in the toolbar

-A small window opens with:
+A small window opens with :

 An ON/OFF switch to enable/disable